straczowski/pyaudio-fft-websocket-server/README.md

 server running. use ctrl+c to stop
 ```

-*Note* there is no further logging during FFT analysis or streaming, to stay performant as possible
+*Note:* there is no further logging during FFT analysis or streaming, to stay performant as possible

+## Further

+you can now build an WebUI to display this data in any way.
+If you are looking for an example you can check my [vj-webapp-example](https://github.com/straczowski/vj-webapp-example) repository